apratimbhattacharyya18/jbcvae/README.md

 # Evaluation

-Pre-trained models are saved automatically in the ./ckpts/ folder (We will release pre-trainined models soon).
+Pre-trained models are saved automatically in the ./ckpts/ folder (a pre-trainined model is already provided).
 To evalute checkpoints,

         python main.py --data_root <path to Euro-PVI> --from_checkpoint --checkpoint_path <path to checkpoint>